jeton-tech/payment-protocol-extensions/multi-party-merge.md

 #### Precise Outputs

-Because this protocol allows for completely blind contract funding and parties are permitted to sign all outputs with ``SIGHASH_ALL``, this necessarily means that all fragments must contain exactly the same outputs in the exact same order to ensure all fragments can be merged into a single transaction.
+Because this protocol allows for completely blind contract funding and parties are permitted to sign all outputs with ``SIGHASH_ALL``, all fragments must contain exactly the same outputs in the exact same order to ensure all fragments can be merged into a single transaction.
 This necessarily means **additional change outputs are not permitted** to be added to fragments.
 Any fragments with additional outputs or outputs in an order other than that specified in the Payment Request will be rejected.

 In order to facilitate precise outputs, it is likely that a given party's wallet will need to create an unspent transaction output (UTXO) for use in the fragment.
 The easiest means of doing this is to spend the amount that will be needed for the fragment into a UTXO at the same address (with change at a change address), broadcasting that transaction to the blockchain, and then using that resulting UTXO as the input for the fragment.